 In terms of the future, the long term goals are as follows:

-- Increase our donations of profits to Mind.
+- Increase our donations of percentage profits to Mind.

 - Collaborate with independent creatives in order to bring truly unique designs to life.